HIV/STI Testing

 the semester

-Students can stop by the Center for Campus Wellness every Monday* from 2:00 pm to 4:00 pm without an appointment and get a test for HIV and STIs with the support of our professional staff.
+Students can stop by the Center for Campus Wellness twice per month without an appointment and get a test for HIV and STIs with the support of our professional staff.

-During the Spring and Fall semesters, students can also access STI testing at our six monthly mobile clinics at varying campus locations throughout the school year.
+During the Spring and Fall semesters, students can also access STI testing at our two mobile clinics at varying campus locations throughout the school year.

 We offer free multi-site STI testing (no HIV) where students can check their status via a swab or urine sample.